-John Bowlby (1907–1990) was a British psychologist and psychoanalyst known for his “childhood attachments” theory.
-He performed extensive research on the concept of attachment and described it as a “lasting psychological connectedness between human beings” (Bowlby 1969).
-He theorized that childhood experiences directly influence adult development and behavior and concluded that individual attachment styles are established in early childhood wholly through infant/caregiver relationships.
+Here’s a little history about attachment styles: John Bowlby (1907–1990), a British psychologist and psychoanalyst, theorized that childhood experiences directly influence adult development and behavior.
+He concluded that individual attachment styles are established in early childhood wholly through infant/caregiver relationships.

-According to Bowlby, the attachment phase takes place in the first three years of life.
-His research indicates that to develop a healthy sense of self, including a foundation for forming healthy adult relationships, we must feel safe in our key caregiver relationships.
-Traumatic experiences may negatively impact the child’s ability to form secure attachments in the future.
+According to Bowlby, the attachment phase occurs in the first three years of life.
+His research indicates that as children, we must feel safe in our caregiver relationships to develop a healthy sense of self and form healthy adult relationships.
+Any traumatic childhood experiences may potentially negatively impact our ability to create secure attachments as adults.

-Here’s the thing: survivors of complex childhood trauma often have difficulty forming attachments to other people.
-This struggle creates a self-perpetuating cycle: an unfulfilled desire for connection leads to loneliness and isolation, which can lead to depression, risky, and self-destructive behaviors, which can lead to loneliness and isolation.
+Here’s the thing: survivors of complex childhood trauma often have difficulty forming attachments.
+This struggle can create a self-perpetuating cycle: an unfulfilled desire for connection leads to loneliness and isolation, depression, and risky, self-destructive behaviors, leading back to loneliness and isolation.

-In 1970, Dr. Ainsworth expanded on Bowlby’s work in her paper “Attachment, Exploration, and Separation: Illustrated by The Behavior of One-Year-Olds in a Strange Situation.”
-In her research, she discovered three major attachment styles: secure, ambivalent-insecure, and avoidant-insecure attachment (Ainsworth and Bell 1970).
-They were expanding on that research in 1986 when Drs.
+Ainsworth expanded on attachment theory in her paper “Attachment, Exploration, and Separation: Illustrated by The Behavior of One-Year-Olds in a Strange Situation.”
+In her research, she discovered three major attachment styles: secure, ambivalent-insecure, and avoidant-insecure (Ainsworth and Bell 1970).
+Drs.
 Mary Main and Judith Solomon added a fourth attachment style called “disorganized-insecure attachment” (Main and Solomon 1986).
-Additional research supports their conclusions and the idea that early attachment styles can predict future behavior.
+Additional research supports their conclusions that early attachment styles can predict future behavior.

-The following is a description of the four attachment styles as per Drs.
-Ainsworth, Main, and Solomon:
+The following is a description of the four attachment styles as per Bowlsby, Ainsworth, Bell, Main, and Solomon:

-It’s common to repeat the first relational patterns and attachment styles we learned as children.
+It’s common for us to repeat the first relational patterns and attachment styles we learned as children.
 (Schwartz, A., 2019).
 Most of us have a “combination style” of attachment because we often have more than one parent or caretaker.
-Each of them treats us differently, and so we develop a combination of these four attachment styles.
+Because each of them treats us differently, we may develop a combination of any of these four attachment styles.